bnb-chain/greenfield/docs/architecture/09-governance.md

 - NoWithVeto: Which indicates a proposal either (1) spam (2) infringes on minority interests (3) violates rules of engagement
 - Abstain: The voter wishes to contribute to quorum without voting for or against a proposal.

-Voters may change their vote at any time before voting period ends, Be aware of that voting power is measured in terms of bonded BNB, and delegators inherit the vote of validators they are delegated to.
+Voters may change their vote at any time before voting period ends, be aware of that voting power is measured in terms of bonded BNB, and delegators inherit the vote of validators they are delegated to.
 If delegator votes after its validator, it will override its validator vote by its own.

 ## Tally